adamboerema/polymertutorial/README.md

 	<template>
     </template>

 This is the base template tag required for all views.
 Inside of the template tag you can add html, other imported polymer web components, and even some special helper elements used for if-statements and looping through data.
-Since we have an array of urls, let's add a dom-repeat helper tag
+Since we have an array of urls, let's add a dom-repeat helper tag.

 	<template>
         <template is="dom-repeat" items="{{gifns}}">